Commerce Bank Deposit Agreement & Disclosures

 - Error Resolution

 - ATM Card Agreement

 - Terms and Conditions

 - ATM Transactions

 - Substitute Check Policy Disclosure (Check 21 Disclosure)

 I. GENERAL PROVISIONS

-When you open or maintain a deposit account with Commerce Bank ("account"), you are agreeing to the terms of this Agreement.
+When you open, use or maintain a deposit account with Commerce Bank ("account"), you are agreeing to the terms of this Deposit Agreement (referred to as "Agreement").
 It is a legally binding contract.
-“Account” means checking, savings, money market accounts or certificates of deposit, whether evidenced by a certificate or in book entry form.
-In this Agreement, the words "we," "us," and "our" mean Commerce Bank and the words "you” or “your” mean the holder(s) of the account ("accountholder(s)") identified on the signature card or other account documents and anyone else with the authority to deposit, withdraw, or exercise control over the funds in the account.
-For purposes of this Agreement, "business day” means any day except Saturdays, Sundays and federal holidays.
+An "account" means a checking, savings, or money market account or a certificate of deposit.
+In this Agreement, the words "we," "us," and "our" mean Commerce Bank and the words "you," "your," "yours," and "yourself" mean the holder(s) of the account ("accountholder(s)") identified on the signature card or other account documents and anyone else with the authority to deposit, withdraw, or exercise control over the funds in the account.
+For purposes of this Agreement, "business day" or "banking day" means any day except Saturdays, Sundays and federal holidays.
 Read this information carefully and keep it with your other account records.